hanwenzhu/blueprint-gen/README.md

 The blueprint is a high-level plan of a Lean project, consisting of a series of nodes (theorems and definitions) and the dependency relations between them.
 The purpose of blueprint-gen is to make it easier to write the blueprint by generating blueprint data directly from Lean.

-Nodes are declared in Lean by the `@[blueprint]` tag.
-They are exported to LaTeX, which you may then put in the blueprint.
+Start by annotating definitions and theorems in Lean with the `@[blueprint]` tag.
+They will then be exported to LaTeX, which you may then put in the blueprint.

 This tool is built to complement [leanblueprint](https://github.com/PatrickMassot/leanblueprint) and its structure is inspired by [doc-gen4](https://github.com/leanprover/doc-gen4).
 The idea is inspired by [leanblueprint-extract](https://github.com/AlexKontorovich/PrimeNumberTheoremAnd/tree/main/leanblueprint-extract).